stormpath/stormpath-sdk-php/README.md

                       build();
   ```

-It is just as easy to set a cache manager to override the default Shared Memory.
+It is just as easy to set a cache manager to override the default Memory.

 You could configure the client with the following: